-The Professional Education Advisory Council will be made up of teachers, administrators and parents from K-12 partner schools, educational cooperative directors and initial and advanced program candidates.
-This advisory council is an advisory body to the Head of the Unit (see Appendix B Professional Education Unit Organizational Flow Chart).
-Existing and future programs' relevance, teacher and other professionals' preparedness, other topics of mutual concern may be discussed.
-Individual ASU Professional Education Faculty members, individual K-12 clinical supervisors or individual ASU Professional Education program completers will not be discussed during meetings.
+The Professional Education Advisory Council will consist of teachers, administrators and parents from K-12 partner schools, educational cooperative directors and initial and advanced program candidates.
+This advisory council is an advisory body to the Head of the Unit (see Appendix B Educator Preparation Provider Unit Organizational Flow Chart).
+This council meets as part of the work of the A-State Education Renewal Zone (ERZ).

+Existing and future programs' relevance, teacher and other professionals' preparedness, and other topics of mutual concern may be discussed.
+Individual A-State EPP Faculty members, individual K-12 clinical supervisors or individual A-State EPP program completers will not be discussed during meetings.
 The Head of the Unit will convene the Professional Education Advisory Council at least once each semester and as needed.